bithost-gmbh/pdfviewhelpers/Documentation/Examples/PdfaShowCase/Index.rst

 Intro
 -----

-Its's possible to render the output as a valide PDF/a document.
+Its's possible to render the output as a valid PDF/a document.

 .. _pdfashowcase_typoscript:

 TypoScript
 ----------

-Be sure to disable all header data, to ensure taht all HTML header output is disabled.
+Be sure to disable all header data, to ensure that all HTML header output is disabled.
 Some variables on page properties are used to fill the meta data.

 ::